WHY VISIT AN EYE DOCTOR ROUTINELY?

 May eye problems are quite dangerous as they come long before the symptoms show up.
 However, by visiting your eye doctor regularly, the problems can be diagnosed at a very early stage and treated.
 Also, a trip to the eye doctor could help unearth a chronic disease such as diabetes or high blood pressure.

-Who is a suitable candidates for Eye Exams?
+Who is a suitable candidate for an Eye Exam?

 Eye exams are recommended for everyone, regardless of age or physical health.
 It is important for adults to undergo regular eye tests and keep all records so as to detect any early signs of eye disease.